jamesW1123/office_messenger/README.md

 # office_messenger
-A phone messaging system for use on an internal office network.
+A server/client based phone messaging system for use on an internal office network.